open-mmlab/mmpretrain/docs/tutorials/new_dataset.md

 ## Customize datasets by mixing dataset

-MMDetection also supports to mix dataset for training.
+MMClassification also supports to mix dataset for training.
 Currently it supports to concat and repeat datasets.

 ### Repeat dataset